3and4/Leither/doc/whitepaper-en.md

 + Application support with storage, bandwidth, CPU, etc.
 + Content access channel, such as APP, applet, DNS, routing, search, etc.
 + Promotion and operation.
-+ Value appreciation
++ Value realization
-    There two types of value appreciation.
+    There two types of value realization.
     Type one: content contains prepaid information of a third party.
     Type two: content is valuable to average users, who would pay for it or watch the imbedded commercials.
 This business model is tried and true, a highly matured business practice in regular internet.